-Mexicali Blues are known for their colourful, bright and fun clothing and jewellery.
-They give importance to the World culture.
-Here, you can find clothes, accessories and home goods like décor items, lightening etc. They provide clothing for both men and women in the boho style.
+Mexicali Blues are known for their colorful, bright, and fun clothing and jewelry.
+They give importance to the World’s culture.
+Here, you can find clothes, accessories, and home goods like décor items, lighting, etc. They provide clothing for both men and women in the boho style.
 You can also find apparel for kids.
-Their products are directly bought from the artisans and not middlemen and thus helping and providing the price that the suppliers expecting without bargaining.
+Their products are directly bought from the artisans and not middlemen and thus helping and providing the price that the suppliers expect without bargaining.

 Not only their products are sustainably made but also their packaging materials.
 Yes, they are using recycled materials in the packaging.
 Do you know that they donate their 1% of sales to the transparent groups in the countries that they do business in?
 So far they’ve donated $500k to the causes in their journey of 30 years.
 To know more about them, check this out.
 And you can find their collections here.

-People tree are the pioneer in Sustainable fashion hence they started in 1991.
-Their dedication to the principles of fair trade, covering fair wages, good working conditions, transparency, environmental best practice and gender equality earned the label ‘World Fair Trade Organisation product’.
+People Tree is the pioneer in Sustainable fashion hence it started in 1991.
+Their dedication to the principles of fair trade, covering fair wages, good working conditions, transparency, environmental best practice, and gender equality earned the label ‘World Fair Trade Organisation product’.
 And they’re the first fashion company to get this.
-Their products are made from organic cotton, TENCEL Lyocell and wool are made using traditional artisan skills such as hand weaving, hand knitting, hand embroidery and hand block printing.
+Their products are made from organic cotton, TENCEL Lyocell, and wool are made using traditional artisan skills such as hand weaving, hand knitting, hand embroidery, and hand block printing.

 People tree is completely for women.
-You can find jumpsuits, knitwear, leggings, coats, Tops, jewellery etc.
+You can find jumpsuits, knitwear, leggings, coats, Tops, jewelry, etc.

 The brand is self-explanatory.
 There is no need to introduce them.
 Do you know now Nike is a part of sustainability?
 Yes, Nike has decided to take initiative to reduce the emissions from their industry to zero by 2050 to fight climate change.
 They are planning to use 100% renewable electricity by becoming a member of the United Nations Global Compact.
 For the start, by 2030 they are agreeing to reduce the emissions by 30% within the industry.